ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 Like before, measure configuration using the `from_existing` field can be done either by attaching the measure to an observation column, or by defining a measures column.

-### Defining a measure in an observation column, using an existing column definition:
+### Defining a measure in an observation column, using an existing measure definition:
 ```json
    "Exports": {
       "type": "observations",